Renovated Public Spaces: The Big Reveal

 "As soon as you step into the lobby featuring Olympic Bar, there is no question that you have arrived at the heart, soul and social hub of the city," said Sunny Joseph, Fairmont Olympic's general manager.
 "The space is designed to be Seattle's hotspot for locals, travelers and guests from around the world to meet, reconnect and exchange ideas while surrounded and inspired by the hotel's history and new glamour."

-Olympic Bar pours craft cocktails, serves food 24/7 and hosts the hotel's renowned Afternoon Tea on weekends.
+Olympic Bar pours craft cocktails, offers all-day dining seven days per weeks and hosts the hotel's renowned Afternoon Tea on Saturdays and Sundays by reservation.
 But the real show stopper is the kinetic art installation hanging over the bar.
 The nautical inspiration for the art piece stems from Fairmont Olympic's historic hotel logo of a ship.
 The design team used 400 pieces of materials such as wood, iron, sails and rope for the art piece, which is powered by motors.

 Hotel guests can discover the hotel's heritage with a new history walk that spans the mezzanine level, including old photographs, artifacts and newspaper articles.